mcooper7649/EJS/readme.md

 Now we can add our public files/folders into a directory that can be accessed publicy.
 Don't forget to not put sensitive data in this folder.

+### Adding Work List Module
+---

+1. Create workItems array; Empty;

+2. Create get route; res.render our list, passing our new object with listTitle and newListItems

+3. Create post route; tap into req.body.newItem entered.

+4. Push item to workItems array and res.redirect to work route.

+### Layouts and Partials
+---

+Layouts let you create reusable chuncks of code, that makes consistency and repitition a breeze
+    - Think header, footer, multiple page content that we don't want to recode.

+1. Create header and footer files.